 A new PSEAR can be undertaken for those cells not previously approved as an ASEA and is to be certified by Council prior to sand extraction occurring in those cells.

-Sand Extraction Volume
+Sand Extraction Volume and Area

 The total volume of sand extracted (defined as the sand which is loaded into the William Fraser and transported from the Extraction Area) must not exceed 150,000 m3 per annum with a maximum sand extraction rate of 15,000 m3 per month from the date of commencement of sand extraction.
-From 1 month after the certification of the SEMR which assesses a proposed change to increase the sand extraction volume Year 4 SEMR (under Condition 37), sand extraction cannot increase to 250,000 m3 per annum with a maximum sand extraction rate of 25,000 m3 per month if:
+From 1 month after the certification of the SEMR which assesses a proposed change to increase the sand extraction volume Year 4 SEMR (under Condition 37), sand extraction cannot increase to 250,000 m3 per annum with a maximum sand extraction rate of 25,000 m3 per month if either of the following outcomes of monitoring are established:

-For each of the previous three consecutive years, annual sand extraction has not exceeded 145,000 m³, monitoring Monitoring for the previous three years has identified lowering within the 100 m wide bathymetric control area (western side of the extraction area only) exceeding 0.15 m on average which cannot be explained by natural processes (having regard to any bathymetric changes at the northern and southern control sites, the six bathymetric profiles, and hydrodynamic conditions over the three-year period); and
+For each of the previous three consecutive years, annual sand extraction has not exceeded 145,000 m³, and monitoring Monitoring for the previous three years has identified successive annual lowering over the previous three years across any of the monitoring sites including within the 100 m wide bathymetric control area, the northern control area and the southern control area, ); or

-For each of the previous three consecutive years, annual sand extraction has not exceeded 145,000 m³, or monitoring Monitoring for the previous three years has identified ecologically significant statistical adverse change in the benthic biota assemblage, composition, and abundance relative to changes which cannot be explained by natural processes (having regard to the northern, southern and remote control sites).
+For each of the previous three consecutive years, annual sand extraction has not exceeded 145,000 m³, and monitoring Monitoring for the previous three years has identified ecologically significant statistical adverse change in the benthic biota assemblage, composition, and abundance relative to changes which cannot be explained by natural processes (having regard to the northern, southern and remote control sites).

+If the outcome of monitoring in a) is established (i.e., there is successive annual lowering over the previous three years across any of the monitoring sites, including within the 100 m wide bathymetric control area, the northern control area and the southern control area) the Project must then operate within the Extraction Area, in water no shallower than 27 m depth.

+If the lowering described in a) continues to be observed over a subsequent three consecutive years (after the Project moves to operate in water no shallower than 27 m depth) then a s128 review condition must be initiated in accordance with Condition 6.

 The maximum sand extraction volume per cell must not exceed 5000 m3 per annum.